 The first systematic record of Bioko Island turtle nesting took place from 1996 to 1998.
 Trained local people from the village of Ureca were responsible for daily counts from all the southern beaches

 After a two year hiatus (1998/1999 and 1999/2000) seasonal nest counts were resumed, done by the same villagers, under the auspices of the Bioko Biodiversity Protection Program, an academic partnership between Arcadia University (2000-2006) and subsequently, Drexel University (2007-present) and the Universidad Nacional de Guinea Ecuatorial.
-Since 2007, Dr. Shaya Honarvar has been directing this project, which currently focuses on the nesting ecology of the sea turtles and also seeks to improve and continue the data collection on the Island.
+Between 2007 and 2014, Dr. Shaya Honarvar managed this project, with an emphasis on the physiological aspects of sea turtle nesting ecology.